-The reference points shown in Figure 1 are the followings:
+The reference points, as shown in Figure 1, are the followings:

-RP-AN-1, RP-AN-2, RP-AN-3 and RP-AN-6: Reference points between Knowledge Base Subsystem and underlay network, Dynamic Adaptation Subsystem, Autonomy Engine, E2E Network Orchestrator and AN Orchestrator respectively.
+RP-AN-1, RP-AN-2, RP-AN-3 and RP-AN-6: Reference points between Knowledge Base subsystem and Underlay Network, Dynamic Adaptation subsystem, Autonomy Engine, E2E Network Orchestrator and AN Orchestrator respectively.
 As discussed in clause 7.4, these reference points enable access to knowledge base from other subsystems in the architecture framework.

-RP-AN-4: Reference point between Autonomy Engine and Dynamic Adaptation Subsystem.
-This reference point is used for providing evolutionary exploration and experimentation functionalities to the Dynamic Adaptation Subsystem.
+RP-AN-4: Reference point between Autonomy Engine and Dynamic Adaptation subsystem.
+This reference point is used for providing evolutionary exploration and experimentation functionalities to the Dynamic Adaptation subsystem.

-RP-AN-5: Reference point between Dynamic Adaptation Subsystem and underlay network.
+RP-AN-5: Reference point between Dynamic Adaptation subsystem and Underlay Network.
 This reference point is used for providing selection and integration of controllers to an underlay, as the underlay undergoes changes at run-time.

-RP-AN-7, RP-AN-8 and RP-AN-11: Reference points between AN Orchestrator and Knowledge Base, Autonomy Engine and Dynamic Adaptation Subsystem respectively.
-These reference points enable the AN orchestrator to manage the workflows and processes in the AN and the lifecycle of controllers.
+RP-AN-7, RP-AN-8 and RP-AN-11: Reference points between AN Orchestrator and Knowledge Base, Autonomy Engine and Dynamic Adaptation subsystem respectively.
+These reference points enable the AN Orchestrator to manage the workflows and processes in the AN and the lifecycle of controllers.

-RP-AN-9, RP-AN-10, RP-AN-12: Reference points between E2E Network Orchestrator and AN Orchestrator, Autonomy Engine, and Dynamic Adaptation Subsystem respectively.
+RP-AN-9, RP-AN-10, RP-AN-12: Reference points between E2E Network Orchestrator and AN Orchestrator, Autonomy Engine, and Dynamic Adaptation subsystem respectively.
 These reference points are used by the E2E Network Orchestrator to manage and orchestrate control network entities in the autonomous network framework.
-These reference points may use existing procedures as defined in [ITU-T Y.3100].
+These reference points may use existing procedures as defined in [b-ITU-T Y.3100].

-RP-AN-13: Reference point between E2E Network Orchestrator and underlay network.
-This reference point is used by the E2E Network Orchestrator to manage and orchestrate control network entities in the underlay network.
-This reference point may use existing procedures as defined in [ITU-T Y.3100].
+RP-AN-13: Reference point between E2E Network Orchestrator and Underlay Network.
+This reference point is used by the E2E Network Orchestrator to manage and orchestrate control network entities in the Underlay Network.
+This reference point may use existing procedures as defined in [b-ITU-T Y.3100].

-NOTE 1 - Detailed description of the reference points shown in Figure 1 is for future study.
+NOTE 1 - Detailed description of the reference points shown in Figure 1 - High-Level Architecture Framework for Autonomous Networks is for future study.